AI for Personal Trainers

 Q: Is it safe to use AI for nutrition guidance?

 AI can draft general nutrition templates and meal suggestions based on your guidelines, but you should always review outputs before sending to clients.
-OpenClaw lets you set guardrails so it never provides medical or dietary advice outside your scope of practice — it flags those for your review.
+Claude Code lets you set guardrails in your CLAUDE.md so it never provides medical or dietary advice outside your scope of practice — it flags those for your review.

-Q: How much does OpenClaw cost for personal trainers?
+Q: How much does Claude Code cost for personal trainers?

 Q: Will my clients know they're talking to AI?

 That's up to you.
-OpenClaw can send messages from your accounts, and you control the tone and style.
+Claude Code can send messages from your accounts through MCP-connected tools, and you control the tone and style.
 Many trainers use it for routine check-ins and scheduling while handling personal conversations themselves.
 We recommend transparency — most clients appreciate faster response times and don't mind AI handling logistics.

 Free: The AI Growth Breakdown